 Art.
 12 of the Articles of Association outlines important shareholder resolutions that require a qualified majority, including the easement or abolition of the restriction of the transferability of the registered shares.
-All other resolutions can be passed by a simple majority of shareholders as set out in art.
+All other resolutions can be passed by the majority of the votes represented as set out in art.
 11 of the Articles of Association, to the extent that Swiss law does not provide otherwise.